Zero-Dynamics/cash-core/README.md

 System requirements
 --------------------

 C++ compilers are memory-hungry.
-It is recommended to have at least 3 GB of memory available when compiling OdynCash.
+It is recommended to have at least 3 GB of memory available when compiling Cash.

 Dependency Build Instructions: Ubuntu & Debian
 ----------------------------------------------

-It is required to build OdynCash on Ubuntu 20.04LTS(Focal) or later due to C++14/GCC7 requirements.
+It is required to build Cash on Ubuntu 20.04LTS(Focal) or later due to C++14/GCC7 requirements.
 Also OpenSSL 1.1.1f is included in Ubuntu 20.04LTS and later.
 It is required to use OpenSSL 1.1.1LTS.

 Build requirements: